ist-vistec/fullstack-assignment/README.md

 Please commit often and with good commit messages.
 This will allow us to see how you've approached the problem.
 Don't worry about changing things around often.

-Don’t hesitate to ask any questions if you’re uncertain about the task or anything else is unclear.
+Don’t hesitate to ask any questions if you’re uncertain about the task or if anything else is unclear.

-For API document we suggest you to use library tool like swagger.
+For API documents we suggest you use a library tool like Swagger.

 kasiditp_pro@vistec.ac.th